 Marketing organizations are under considerable pressure to “publish or perish.”
 Content calendars identify topics for each asset.
 Perhaps personas are named, although the data show this to be exception more than rule.
 Writers are hired and told to write well.
 Often subject experts are enrolled to create content.

 Without an effective, formal, content requirements document that includes quality criteria, results are dependent on resources, time available and other factors that constrain optimum outputs and quality.
 (See Before Your Next Content Project.)

 If you’ve conducted a content audit in the last year, I hope this article will have you re-visit that work.

 I invite you to adopt and promote the term “situation-ready information” across your organization, as well as in conversations and writing.

 The term inherently contains the right question.
-“What is the situation and purpose for which this content required?”
+“What is the situation and purpose for which this information and content required?”
 It naturally leads discussions down the path of “why, what does that mean, so what?”

 Clarity of thinking about the purpose and situational use of information should lead to documenting that thinking.
 When you run a professional production organization that depends on customer satisfaction with the outputs you deliver, you quickly learn how critical this is.

 You now run such an organization.
 Not only do you apply a lot of resources and dollar investments to this endeavor, you have significant business outcomes at stake in getting this right.